bcgov/digital-trust-toolkit/applications/application-tsm-mac-verification.md

 -	Allows a verifiable credential to a person giving them a role (such as the issuer of a permit credential).
 -	VC will be stored on the Personal Digital Wallet, with VC Proof Requested by Line of Business Systems.
 -	VC Proof will be provided by the digital wallet with the VC issued from a company digital wallet.

+* All articles concerning ESG data MUST not sold to third parties.
+All governing parties SHALL implement responsible use policies that apply to ESG recording.

 MUST specify that all [RFC 2119 keywords used with their RFC 2119 meanings are CAPITALIZED](https://www.rfc-editor.org/rfc/rfc2119).